A step-by-step guide to T’s pipeline execution model

 # Error: non-interactive execution requires a pipeline.

-# Use the REPL for interactive exploration, or pass --unsafe to override.A valid pipeline script looks like:
+# Use --unsafe to override.A valid pipeline script looks like:

 -- my_pipeline.t